leo-liuzy/CodeUpdateArena/README.md

 **Test**: `[Task]+[Test]`.

-To conduct experiment for both, run:
+To conduct the experiment for both, run:
 ```bash
 bash scripts/ft_ps.sh
 ```

 ### FT (U+PS)
-This is very similar to FT(PS), but with update docstring prepended in-context.
+This is very similar to FT(PS), but with the update docstring prepended in-context.

 **Train**: SFT, where the context is `[Update]+[Task]+[Test]` and the response is reference solution.

 **Test**: `[Task]+[Test]`.

-In our paper, we also include an ablation study that test on `[Update]+[Task]+[Test]`.
-To conduct experiment for both, run:
+In our paper, we also include an ablation study that tests on `[Update]+[Task]+[Test]`.
+To conduct the experiment for both, run:
 ```bash
 bash scripts/ft_ups.sh
 ```

 ### Specificity
 As a desiderata of model editing, we don't want the model to overfit on the intended `[Update]` and crush the model's other capability.
-We test so by measure the difference of model's performance on a (fixed) sample of `HumanEval`.
+We test so by measuring the difference in model's performance on a (fixed) sample of `HumanEval`.

-To do so, one only need to take the run script of any FT experiment, and set `usage=specificity`.
+To do so, one only needs to take the run script of any FT experiment, and set `usage=specificity`.
 We show an example with FT(U) in script:
 ```bash
 bash scripts/specificity.sh
 ```